blakeembrey/writing/src/articles/2014/09/building-a-blog-with-metalsmith/index.md

             a(href='/' + article.path)= article.title
 ```

 Now we're talking!
-Let's render this template by creating an `index.md` file in the root of our `src` directory.
-This will act using metadata to render our template.
+Let's render this template by creating an `index.html` file in the root of our `src` directory.
+This will simply act as metadata for rendering our template, as below.

 ```
 ---